Mathics3/pymathics-hello/README.rst

 This is a Python module for Mathics that is an simple "Hello, World" example that is typically used as a minimal example for demonstration.

+You can also use this as a template to clone if you want to create your own Pymathics module.

 Here we are demonstrating how to write a PyMathics module.

 To install in development mode (run code from the source tree):